First new British nuclear plant in decades wins EU funding fight

 ($1 = 0.6223 British pound)

-(Additional reporting by Karolin Schaps in London, Geert de Clercq and Natalie Huet in Paris; editing by Jason Neely)
+(Additional reporting by Karolin Schaps in London and Geert de Clercq in Paris; editing by Jane Baird and Jason Neely)